KZkhan7/KZkhan/README.md

 # KZkhan
-This is my first repo
+This is my first repo.
+AUTHORE : zainkhan